Antonio Hurtado de Mendoza: Biography

 He became page to the count de Saldaña (son of the duke de Lerma), and was recognized as a rising poet by Miguel de Cervantes in the Viaje del Parnaso (1614).
+He attended the Medrano Academy, under the direction of the founder and president Sebastián Francisco de Medrano, from 1616–1622.
 He rose rapidly into favor under Philip IV, who appointed him private secretary, commissioned from him comedias palaciegas for the royal theatre at Aranjuez, and in 1623 conferred on him the orders of Santiago and Calatrava.
 Most of his contemporaries and rivals paid court to el discreto de palacio, and Mendoza seems to have lived on the friendliest terms with all his brother dramatists except Ruiz de Alarcón.
 He is said to have been involved in the fall of Olivares, and died unexpectedly at Zaragoza on 19 September 1644.